Manchester Truck HL4911

 It has travelled extensively in preservation, attending events as far afield as Lanark in Scotland and Leigh in Kent.

 Manchester trucks were built from 1928 until 1933 when Willys Overland Crossley went into liquidation.
-A small number of trucks has survived; examples of models A1, A9, B1, B4 and BX being known to us.
-Details of those known to us are on the Surviving 'Manchester' Lorries page.
+A small number of trucks has survived; examples of models A1, A9, B1, B4, BX and LBX4 are listed on the Surviving 'Manchester' Lorries page.

 Manchester Radiators

-If you would like to know more about these radiators please contact me by email at the following address This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+If you need a set of top and bottom tank castings and would like to know more about these radiators please contact me by email at the following address